FeiLiuEM/RoseTTAFold-local-server/README.md

 `Code/web.py`: The website of the server.
 It will receive the amino acid sequence and write to `apply.csv`.
 The conda or python environment need `remi` library.

-`Code/background_server.py`: The background running program of the server.
+`Code/background_server.py`: The background running program of the server of RoseTTAFold.
 When `apply.csv` is not empty, it will create the run indicator file `test.fa` and start calculation.
 When finish indicator file `model5.pdb` exist, it will shear the imformation from `apply.csv` to `result.csv`.
 The results will be  compressed into a `tar.gz` file and transferred to the `result` folder for `web.py` retrieval.
 Remember activate `RoseTTAFold` environment of conda before running it.
 The environment could refer to the github of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).

+`Code/background_server_rf2.py`: The background running program of the server of RoseTTAFold2.
+When `apply.csv` is not empty, it will create the run indicator file `test.fa` and start calculation.
+When finish indicator file `model5.pdb` exist, it will shear the imformation from `apply.csv` to `result.csv`.
+The results will be  compressed into a `tar.gz` file and transferred to the `result` folder for `web.py` retrieval.
+Remember activate `RoseTTAFold` environment of conda before running it.
+The environment could refer to the github of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).

+`Code/apply.sh` The running file of RoseTTAFold.
+It will execute the RoseTTAFold run command and place the completed file in a specific location.
+We prefer pyrosetta than e2e.

-`Code/apply.sh` The running file.
+`Code/apply_rf2.sh` The running file of RoseTTAFold2.
 It will execute the RoseTTAFold run command and place the completed file in a specific location.
 We prefer pyrosetta than e2e.

 ### Running data includes 3 files and 1 folder: